Kotlin/anko/doc/PREVIEW.md

 ### Preview

-Suppose you have this class written with Anko:
+Suppose you have these classes written with Anko:

 ```kotlin
 class MyActivity : AppCompatActivity() {